dragoon-rs/komodo/paper.md

   fragmentation, partitioning, loss or corruption.
 - `commit` and `prove`: all $n$ encoded shards are proven with one of three available cryptographic protocols (see below for more information).
-This step consists of attaching extra information to them and sharing augmented _blocks_ of data onto the network.
-This extra information should guarantee, maybe only with a very high probability, that a given shard has been generated indeed though an expected encoding process, namely a polynomial evaluation or vector innner-product encoding such as Reed-Solomon.
+This step consists in attaching extra information to them and sharing augmented _blocks_ of data onto the network.
+This extra information should guarantee with a very high probability that a given shard has been generated indeed though an expected encoding process, namely a polynomial evaluation or vector inner-product encoding such as Reed-Solomon.
 - `verify`: any shard is verified individually for its validity.
 This allows to discriminate invalid or corrupted shards without requiring a full decoding of the original data.